Everything you Need to Know about Hiring a Car in Iceland

 Finding the best car rental deal in Iceland

 The best way to find a good rate is to shop around.
-There are lots of car rental comparison sites such as Travelsupermarket or Holidayautos.
-We did a lot of research on this and found that the best rates for Iceland car rental were on Rentalcars.com.
+There are lots of car rental comparison sites.
+We did a ton of research on this and found that the best rates for Iceland car rental were on Rentalcars.com.

 In addition to their great rates, we got an extra 10% cashback via Topcashback.
 If you haven’t joined yet, it is well worth signing up following this link.
 Once set up, it just involves one extra click and you could save yourself the price of a meal on your car rental.